DoctaGrace/FundDisBuziness/README.md

 This file walks end users through the download and compilation process, as well as the logic for using the platform.

-Prerequisites:
+Prerequisites -
   JDK (Java Development Kit)
   NetBeans IDE

-Getting Started:
+Getting Started -
-  Download ZIP
+  Download ZIP -
     Navigate to the GitHub repository webpage.
     Click on the 'Code' button.
     Choose 'Download ZIP'.